Winter & Spring 2021

-The Writing Center will be open for online and in-person consultations this fall.
+The Writing Center will be open for in-person & online consultations this Winter & Spring.

-We are also offering a range of new and expanded resources.
-See (resources).
-These resources include online group consultations, a weekly virtual Writer’s Cafe, and a blog offering writing tips, written by Writing Center consultants and Center for Writing Excellence directors.
+We are also offering a range of new and expanded resources for fall.
+These resources include workshops in partnership with Learning Assistance, a weekly virtual Writer’s Cafe, and a blog offering writing tips, written by Writing Center consultants and Center for Writing Excellence directors.

 Located in Belk Library, Elon University’s Writing Center provides direct support to individuals or groups.
 Members of the Elon community—students, staff, faculty, and community members—are encouraged to visit the Writing Center with all of their writing projects, including academic writing, professional writing, personal writing, and extra-curricular writing.
 The Writing Center strives to be a welcoming and non-judgmental place where all writers, regardless of experience or expertise, can work with a peer to improve their writing.